 The initiative builds on research conducted by parkrun UK in 2017* that revealed hundreds of healthcare practitioners who are aware of the wide-ranging benefits of active lifestyles to health and wellbeing are already signposting patients to parkrun.
 It aims to further increase awareness amongst GPs, and all practice staff, of parkrun and the positive impact physical activity and volunteering can have on health and wellbeing.

 Becoming a parkrun practice will be straightforward and parkrun UK and RCGP will offer guidance and ideas.
-Interested practices should contact RCGP to register.
+Click here for more details about signing up.

 Head of Health and Wellbeing at parkrun Chrissie Wellington says: “Our research tells us that GPs and other practice staff are already signposting people to parkrun to great effect and we want to scale this up.
 This exciting and game-changing initiative with RCGP is a huge step forward in helping us to encourage GP practices across the country to forge really beneficial partnerships with their local parkruns, and for all staff and patients to realise the wide-ranging health benefits that parkrun participation can bring.”